malkhatib416/malkhatib416/README.md

 ## Hey 👋, I'm Mohamad, Fullstack JS Developer

 Hello!
 I'm Mohamad Al-khatib, a passionate Full Stack JavaScript Developer with over 3 years of experience.
-I specialize in building dynamic web and mobile applications using modern frameworks like React, Vue.js, Node.js, and Fastify.
+I specialize in building dynamic web and mobile applications using modern frameworks like React, Vue.js, Expo, Node.js, and Fastify.
 My background includes a Master’s in Information System Development and a Bachelor’s in DevOps.
 I thrive in agile environments, working efficiently within international teams to deliver high-quality, performant solutions.

 - 🌱 I’m currently learning Laravel